It’s now October and Gavinburn Cottages are hotter than Barcelona today!

 We have had another new Highland Calf born at Gavinburn.
 He’s called Rory (see photos) and he’s in the field directly in front of the cottages with his mum and aunties, although he will be going his holidays soon to the field at Auchentoshan Whisky Distillery.
 Don’t worry if you miss him as the distillery is only a mile from us, so you can go and visit him and have a tour and a dram or two!
 His extended family will still be staying at Gavinburn.

 The obvious one is following the track, directly behind the cottages, straight up to the tranquil Loch Humphrey.
-This should take around 45 minutes, once you’ve stopped half way for photographs!
-Our favourite is following the track until you find a gate on your right which takes you into the woods that span the entire face of the Kilpatrick Hills and are right behind Gavinburn Cottages.
-Here you will find tracks which were built by Lord Blantyre in the 1800s, so he could enjoy the scenery from his horse and trap and look across to his stately home at Mar Hall.
+This should take around 45 minutes, once you’ve stopped halfway for photographs!
+Our favourite is following the track until you find a gate on your right that takes you into the woods that span the entire face of the Kilpatrick Hills and are right behind Gavinburn Cottages.
+Here you will find tracks that were built by Lord Blantyre in the 1800s, so he could enjoy the scenery from his horse and trap, looking across to his stately home at Mar Hall.
 Use these paths to explore the woods and spot the wildlife, and as you walk higher the views will change with each step.

 You will see down the River Clyde, past Dumbarton Rock, towards Greenock, Gourock and Helensburgh and up the Clyde towards the shipyards and the skyline of Glasgow.
 You will be looking down on the Erskine Bridge and directly across the river is Erskine, the Mar Hall, Ingliston Country Club at Bishopton and the rich farmland of Renfrewshire and North Ayrshire.

 Or you can just relax at Gavinburn and take in the views from the sun terrace!